skade/presentations/full-metal-ruby.md

 * discourse
 * almost anything else of interest for Organizers
-* ...especially not an engine for change
+* ...being used as an engine for change

 ## **Don't join shitstorms**